 The complexity and the ‘control’, for lack of a better term, comes from the paintings he creates to make his photograms.
 Using permanent pigments over prepared acetate, Slechta paints hard edge, geometric compositions that are later employed as a sort of negative that filters direct points of light.
 As with contact printing in photography, the paintings the artist makes are the same size as the photosensitive paper he uses to record the light as color.
 Working in a totally darkened space, the ‘Action’ begins when Slechta moves a pen light across the surface of the painting.
 The light, which travels through the pigment is filtered in varying degrees by color, paint thickness, time and distance.
 These four factors yield pure color expressions (line, dots, dashes and fields) in a range of degrees in clarity and density.
 Even the brush strokes, which are held frozen in the dried paint, yield striations from the individual brush hairs that disperse the paint.

-The beauty in his process is its simplicity, leaving us with both the elements of chance and the fleeting aspects of control that makes these works uplifting and inspirational.
+The beauty in his process is its simplicity, leaving the viewers with both the elements of chance and the fleeting aspects of control that makes Slechta’s works uplifting and inspirational.
 The photograms feature spiking lines, flaring discs, and oscillating patterns that seem to arise from pristine white space.
 The shifting forms range from vivid auras of color to pools of deep black, and suggest a dimension beyond our own.
 These are poetic works, spare in their means, but rich in emotive resonance.